RubixML/ML/docs/classifiers/radius-neighbors.md

 <span style="float:right;"><a href="https://github.com/RubixML/RubixML/blob/master/src/Classifiers/RadiusNeighbors.php">[source]</a></span>

 # Radius Neighbors
-Radius Neighbors is a spatial tree-based classifier that takes the weighted vote of each neighbor within a cluster of a fixed user-defined radius.
+Radius Neighbors is a classifier that takes the distance-weighted vote of each neighbor within a cluster of a fixed user-defined radius to make a prediction.
 Since the radius of the search can be constrained, Radius Neighbors is more robust to outliers than [K Nearest Neighbors](k-nearest-neighbors.md).
 In addition, Radius Neighbors acts as a quasi-anomaly detector by flagging samples that have 0 neighbors within the search radius.

 **Interfaces:** [Estimator](../estimator.md), [Learner](../learner.md), [Probabilistic](../probabilistic.md), [Persistable](../persistable.md)